Signal FAQ

 How do I request new Signal features or alert types?

 We welcome feedback and feature requests.
-Contact your Particle Health representative or support team to discuss new capabilities that would benefit your use case.
+Contact your Particle Health representative to discuss new capabilities that would benefit your use case.

 Additional Resources